luc-silva/portfolio/README.md

 Install dependencies:
 `` npm install``

-And thhen, start localhost server:
+And then, start your localhost server:
 ``npm start``

 ## Images